-So, if you’re with me and you’re nodding away too, then you’ll find this recipe a perfect dinner solution which doesn’t require much thought or much attention either!
+So, if you’re with me and you’re nodding away too, then you’ll find this chicken stew recipe a perfect dinner solution which doesn’t require much thought or much attention either!

 Here we’re cooking everything together in the same pot with an excellent selection of veggies.